chrisfonte/stream-metadata-monitor/README.md

 - The JSON file for each stream contains the current metadata and the last 10 events in `metadata.history`.
 - Ad events are logged and displayed just like songs.
 - Audio properties are always available under `stream.audio_properties` and persist across restarts.
+- Each stream instance in silent mode logs to its own file for easier debugging.

 ## Troubleshooting
 - If you see no metadata, try a different stream URL.